ajjonesmusic/ajfinalport.github.io/DESIGN.md

 Then I added another gallery row and uploaded more photos.

-i based the code off of my previous gallery.
+I based the code on my previous gallery.

 I had to mess with the padding and margin size in order to line it all up.